Meet The Counseling Services Staff

 Prior to moving to the central coast, Mr. Shurson was working at a not-for-profit residential facility in Kansas City, MO as a Primary Therapist before moving into a Director position.
 He returned to CA after just 2 years in the Midwest (though it felt like much, much longer) and has lived on the central coast since.
 Though he considers himself an eclectic practitioner capable of being effective with most presenting issues, his clinical interests are adjustment and phase of life issues, identity development, disordered mood, anxiety, couples therapy, and severe and persistent mental health problems.
 His approach to treatment is humanistic as well as systemic, with an emphasis on solution-focused interventions when applicable.
 Mr. Shurson emphasizes the therapist-client relationship, authenticity, compassion and a deep respect for the individual, their experience, and their feelings in his treatment.

 Mr. Shurson is a CA native and was born and raised only a few hours away in the central San Joaquin Valley.
-He enjoys gardening, cooking, playing and watching soccer (die roten!), and spending time with his wife, children, and friends.
+He enjoys gardening, cooking, playing and watching soccer (die roten!), and spending time with his children, and friends.

 B.A., Psychology, Cornerstone University